 Yes our slim pads have a core width of 2" and come in either 7.5 inch or 9 inch.
 Perfect for children and petite adults.

 What flow do I need?
 CSP come in different flows, regs, heavies, supers/postpartum so buy as you would disposables, as our flow changes over our period many choose to purchase a variety of different flows and lengths.

 What way up do I wear my CSP?
 Crimson Moon CSP are worn pretty side towards your body, although this differs from make to make.

 How do CSP stay in place?
-They have wings like disposables that fasten with a popper that around your underwear, also the windpro and prosoft fabric that is used as a backer is very grippy.
+They have wings like disposables that fasten with a popper that around your underwear, also the Softshell and Prosoft fabric that is used as a backer is very grippy.

 Do I need special underwear?
 You just need a good snug fitting pair of Bridget Jones...
 Thongs, french knickers, loose boy shorts will not hold either a CSP or disposable in place.

 Do cloth pads smell?
 CSP don’t smell as long as you change regularly, you may get a slight iron smell if you lift the pad to your nose but there is no awful odour that can be smelt through clothing like you can sometimes with disposables.
 The reason disposables smell is because your bodily fluids are mixed with chemicals and your body fluids react with the chemicals making them unpleasant at times, this is why many disposable manufacturers use heavy scented perfumes in the production of their pads.